 The machine-stitched hem is suitable for cotton and linens, and for straightforward hems of medium-weight fabrics.
 It is perfect for a straight skirt, an A-line, or a gathered skirt with moderate fullness.
 Here are some of the variations of a machine-stitched hem from simple to more decorative options.

 Hemming a Dress with a Single Fold Hem

 A single fold hem is the most simple machine-stitched hem.
-The raw edge is neatened with a zigzag stitch or a serger and then one fold over with a straight stitch to secure the hem.
-The hem is complete, but the stitches will show on the right side.
-There is basically one fold edge after the raw edge has been neatened.
-The choice of stitches for the top-stitched hem depends on the stitch selection on the machine.
-A zigzag may look decorative whereas a straight stitch is simple.
+The raw edge is neatened with a zigzag stitch or a serger, folded once and then stitched with a straight stitch to secure the hem.
+When the hem is complete, the stitches will show on the right side.
+There is basically one folded edge after the raw edge has been neatened.
+The choice of stitches for the top-stitched hem depends on the stitch selection on the machine - a zigzag may look decorative whereas a straight stitch is simple.